 Officials

 The Athletes as Official program provides individuals the opportunity to obtain a certification and serve as an official at competitions.
 Any athlete that feels that they have enough experience and knowledge in any of the sports that we offer may choose to become a Certified Official in that sport.
-Athletes must attend the Officials training that is provided by Special Olympics Hawaii.
+Athletes must attend the Officials training that is provided by Special Olympics Hawaiʻi.
 They will then officiate at a Special Olympics event with a partner for that sport.
-When Special Olympics feels they have had enough experience and understands the role of an official well enough, they will be given the opportunity to become a solo official.

 Council

 The Area Athlete Input Council is a program where athletes have an opportunity to discuss their area and state Special Olympics program with each other.
 They share their opinions on what they like about their program and the changes they would like to see.
-From the Athlete Input Council, representatives are nominated and elected to serve as a representative to the Athlete Congress.
+From the Athlete Input Council, representatives are nominated and elected to serve as a representatives to the Athlete Congress.

 Athletes are taught that they represent not only themselves in these meetings, but all of the athletes in their Area program.
 They must now speak for more than themselves.